-The Project panel can include bins, which you can use to organize project contents in much the same way as folders in Windows Explorer or Mac OS Finder.
+The Project panel lets you use bins that helps you organize project content in much the same way as folders in Windows Explorer or Mac OS Finder.
 Bins can contain source files, sequences, and other bins.

 As your project grows, you can make new bins to contain those items.
 While it is not absolutely necessary to create and use bins (especially with short-form projects), most editors find them indispensable for staying organized.

 You can use bins in the following ways: